 UWA Regional Strategy

-For each pillar you will find a more detailed description, a snapshot example of a current UWA project and an opportunity to provide feedback on that pillar.
-Please provide feedback on as many pillars as you think are relevant to you and your community.
+For each pillar you will find a more detailed description and a snapshot example of a current UWA project.

-We recognise that developing strong partnerships between UWA and regional, rural and remote communities promotes innovative activity in the regions.
-We have the opportunity to develop truly innovative, multifaceted partnerships to provide benefits to UWA, generate socio-economic impact for communities, and to tackle some of the ‘Grand Challenges’ facing the world today.
+We recognise that developing lasting partnerships between UWA, Government (including DPIRD) and RRR communities requires UWA to learn from partners and contribute to them in tangible ways.
+We have the opportunity to develop ground-breaking, multifaceted partnerships to provide benefits to UWA, generate socio-economic impact for RRR communities, and to tackle some of the ‘Grand Challenges’ facing the world today.

 How can UWA better engage or collaborate with your entity to improve outcomes for your community?
 Tell us here.